BirteStrunk/BirteStrunk.github.io/04_teaching.markdown

 ### The New School for Social Research

-*Teaching Fellow* for the student-run department workshop on Bayesian Econometrics.
+*Teaching Fellow* for the student-run department workshop on Bayesian Econometrics (Spring 2023).

-*Teaching Assistant* for Till van Treeck for the course 'Political Economy of Distribution and Growth: United States and Germany' (2021).
+*Teaching Assistant* for Till van Treeck for the course 'Political Economy of Distribution and Growth: United States and Germany' (Fall 2021).

 ### University College Maastricht
 After finishing my BA degree, I worked full-time as a *Junior Teaching Fellow* for two semesters (2017-2018).
 The work included teaching entire courses (along pre-existing syllabi), which included holding all course sessions, grading, and office hours.
 Moreover, I conducted admission interviews, second-graded BA theses, and contributed to the remodeling of the Research Methods courses and the introduction of the UCM Methods Lab.
 The teaching method I used was [problem-based learning](https://en.wikipedia.org/wiki/Problem-based_learning){:target="_blank"} (PBL).
 Courses I taught over the year were: